sassoftware/devsascom-rest-api-samples/DecisionManagement/subjectContacts.md

 # Subject Contacts API
 You can use the Subject Contacts API to record a subject's response to a contact that consists of marketing offers.
 This information can be useful when making decisions about future marketing offers.

 The Subject Contacts API can be used in the following workflow:

 * Part of a suite of APIs that support real-time marketing decisions.
 Consultants, marketers, and application developers can use this API to craft applications that react to customers' interaction with the marketers' channels, such as websites, customer help lines, and advertisements (cellular, internet or broadcasts).
 * When a customer, also known as a subject, is in a channel of a marketer, the marketer wants to contact the customer to make offers that are likely to lead to a sale.
 Depending on the channel, the contact might be a text message or a pitch by a customer agent.
 * This API provides records of customer contact and responses to previous offers, also known as treatments.
 These records allow a merchant's marketing application to fine tune its treatments to a potential subject by using them in predictive models and business rules.
 * This API supports recording of subject contacts and responses.

+You can also use the Subject Contacts API to record text that is produced when executing a decision.

 ## API Request Examples Grouped by Object Type
 <details>